dulilun/dulilun/README.md

 # Opennings
 I am looking for students with strong background in probability / statistics to pusure a PhD at City University of Hong Kong!
-Please contact me with your CV if you are intersted in the position
+Please contact me with your CV if you are intersted in the position.